Truelite/modian/modian-live-example/README.rst

  modian-live-example
 =====================

-This is an example project that uses ``modian-live-wrapper`` and to generate a customized image.
+This is an example project that uses ``modian-live-wrapper`` to generate a customized image.